Variance-Optimal Arm Selection: Misallocation Minimization and Best Arm Identification: Numerical results

-In case of $\delta_i = 0.1$, we observe the regret for $\epsilon = 0.1$ is larger than for $\epsilon = 0.2$.
-This is because a larger $\epsilon$ implies larger exploration and thus the algorithm is able to pull each arm a greater number of times and can gather more data about all the arms, before converging on the optimal arm.
-But excessive exploration can lead to higher regret, as we can see in the case of $\delta_i = 0.5$.
-We also observe that \texttt{VTS}, which is a variance-based \ac{TS} algorithm, outperforms our proposed algorithm for both sub-optimality gaps.
+In contrast, when the sub-optimal gap is large i.e. $\delta = 1$, as shown in Fig.~\ref{fig:fig3_c}, the advantage shifts to \texttt{UCB-VV}.
+In this regime, the deterministic confidence bounds in \texttt{UCB-VV} separate the arms quickly, causing the algorithm to commit to the optimal arm after a short transient phase.
+The posterior of the uniform distribution under a non-informative prior is Pareto with heavy polynomial tails.
+Consequently, the \texttt{VTS} occasionally draws extremely large values for the suboptimal arm, even when it has already been sampled many times.
+These rare but persistent overestimates induce unnecessary exploration of the inferior arm.
+Although these events become less frequent over time, their persistence over a finite horizon is sufficient to give \texttt{UCB-VV} a clear performance advantage in the large-gap regime.

 While our proposed algorithm is optimal and offers theoretical guarantees, the superior performance of \texttt{VTS} highlights the need for a theoretical investigation of \texttt{VTS}.
 Thus providing the direction for future research, which could further enhance the applicability and impact of \texttt{VTS}.

-\texttt{KL-UCB} employs KL divergence to construct tighter confidence intervals compared to traditional \ac{UCB} methods, which rely on looser concentration inequalities such as Hoeffding’s or McDiarmid’s.
-It is asymptotically optimal for Bernoulli bandits, which also reflects in Figure~\ref{fig:fig3_c}.
-To enable a fair comparison between \texttt{UCB-VV} and \texttt{KL-UCB}, we consider a two-armed ($K=2$) Bernoulli bandit setting.
-Each arm is defined by its success probability $p_1$ and $p_2$, respectively.
-The experiment ensures both algorithms face the same sub-optimal gap $\delta$ in expected reward.
-For \texttt{UCB-VV}, setting $p_1 = 0.5$ and $p_2 = 0.1838$ yields $\delta = 0.1$, accounting for variance reward.
-For \texttt{KL-UCB}, the same gap is achieved with $p_1 = 0.5$ and $p_2 = 0.4$, as it focuses solely on mean reward.
-In both cases, the first arm is optimal.
-While \texttt{KL-UCB} selects arms based on maximum mean reward, \texttt{UCB-VV} selects based on maximum variance.
-This distinction is illustrated in Figure~\ref{fig:fig3_c}, where both algorithms are evaluated under $\delta = 0.1$ and $\delta = 0.2$.